rm-rf-etc/runway/README.md

 and how to modify it before finally invoking the controller.

 _filter convention:_

-`function (request, response, arguments, routing, next) { /* logic */ }`
+`function (request, response, arguments, methods, next) { /* logic */ }`
 Request and response you will recognize from all your regular node HTTP request listeners.

 * Arguments is an array of values parsed from the URL, one for each wildcard you used.
-* Routing is an object containing callbacks for redirecting or responding with an error page:
+* Methods is an object containing callbacks for redirecting or responding with an error page:

 ```
-routing.i_redirect(controller) // Route instead to controller.
+methods.i_redirect(controller) // Internal redirect.
-routing.redirect(url) // Send a 302 response with url as the destination.
+methods.redirect(url) // Send a 302 response with url as the destination.
-routing.error(code) // Invokes default or configured function.
+methods.error(code) // Invokes default or configured error handler.
 ```

 * Next is a callback, invoke this to continue on to the next filter or the controller.

-A filter must invoke either next(), routing.redirect(), or routing.error().
-Otherwise If next() is not invoked, the routing process will not continue through the filters, on to the controller, and likely no response will be sent back, leaving the client hanging.
+A filter must invoke either next(), methods.redirect(), or methods.error().
+Otherwise, if next() is not called, the routing process will not continue through the filters and on to the controller, likely no response will be sent back, and the client will be left hanging.

 ## How To Run The Tests